Optional Players and How they Work:

 The expansion packs are sold as they are published.
 We cannot sell individual characters, as it is more involved than simply selecting a piece of the file to sell you.
 We're a relatively small company and do not have the manpower to customize every hosts' game.
 If you only need one player from the expansion pack, and do not wish to spend the money for one player, then pair up this lone player with any player in your game and allow them to play as a team - just give them both copies of the character's clue cards and have one play as the character and the other as a friend of the player - like an impromptu expandable player (see below).
 Chances are, someone won't show up the day of the party and you can slip this extra player into their role.

 Expandable Teams: Some games may have expandable players.
 This is denoted in the description, the product details and the character list.
 This means a specified player(s) is designed to have an optional team with them during the game.
 It's as if you were invited to a party and decided to bring along your friends/colleagues.
 What would you speak to the other guests about if you attended a party with your friend?
-You'd have the mutual acquaintance in common, so that's what you'd talk about!
-In other words, if the character is a magician, they can have a team of up to ~15-20 magician's assistants with them.
+You'd have the mutual acquaintance in common, so that's what and who you'd talk about!
+In other words, if the character is a magician, they can have a team of up to ~15+ magician's assistants with them.
 The assistants' cards will have the information/clues of their lead player and that is what they use to play with in the game.
 The expandable players all have duplicate cards, but are in the game just like everybody else otherwise.
+They are considered second tier players, as they don't have character names (do not give them names) or unique storylines.
 This is a great way to host large events and still give everyone a role in the game.
-If you are hosting a party for 100-200 people, you would not want 100-200 story lines to sift through once the mystery occurs.
-That's a nightmare.
+If you are hosting a large party, you would not want too many story lines to sift through once the mystery occurs.
+Think about having to keep track of a high number of stories - that's chaotic and the more you add, the more chaos you add to the game, which leads to being less optimal of an experience for everyone.
 This enables you to grow your guest list without adding chaos to your game.